klucar/adevcloud/README.md

           Zookeeper Data Location :
           ( /foo/bar/adevcloud/data/zookeeper ) >

-__This script also set the appropriate environment variables in your .bashrc file__
+__This script also sets the appropriate environment variables in your .bashrc file__

 ## Init Hadoop
 _From a new terminal_